-Many teachers start their careers as day-to-day casual relief teachers (CRTs).
+Many teachers start their careers as day-to-day CRTs.
 Schools have responsibility for the induction of day-to-day CRTs including:

-- a duty of care for the wellbeing and workplace safety of CRTs. - the introduction to relevant school policies, processes, and procedures - providing practical information such as payroll and student administration systems.
+- a duty of care for the wellbeing and workplace safety of CRTs - the introduction to relevant school policies, processes, and procedures - providing practical information such as payroll and student administration systems.